IABTechLab/uid2docs/docs/guides/integration-advertiser-dataprovider-overview.md

 Even though each salt bucket is updated approximately once per year, individual bucket updates are spread over the year.
 Approximately 1/365th of all salt buckets are rotated daily.

 :::important
-To ensure that your integration has the current raw UID2s, check salt bucket rotation for active users every day.
+To help ensure that your integration has the current raw UID2s, check salt bucket rotation for active users every day.
 :::

 | Step | Endpoint | Description |